RGenterprises/appointment-scheduler/README.md

 to tie the phone number together with the vici dial user it must look up the lead by phone number in the postgresql database table nextsales_leads So if the user changes their phone number a manual fix will have to be made.

 if the schedule appointment fails a message with the SQS message posts to slack in the room #servermessages

+# The admin version
+allows for military time to be entered in place of random time slots.